mitchcapper/node-red-contrib-countdown-mc/README.md

   This `msg` type stops resp. finishes the timer.
 The *Timer Off payload* is emitted also in this case.
 - Input `msg` with a `msg.topic` set to "control" and a `msg.payload` set to an arbitrary number value.
 This reloads the timer with the desired `msg.payload` value immediately and works at a running countdown as well as a non startet or elapsed countdown timer.
 - All other input `msg` do start/restart the timer if it is stopped.
+- See Node configuration for `control` topic options to `cancel` the timer.

 ## Outputs
 The node contains two outputs: